onchainapps/manufacturing/README.md

 </details>

 <details>
-  <summary><b>Using Space Printer</b></summary>
+  <summary><b>Using Manufacturing Box</b></summary>

 <blockquote>
-  Keep in mind the Space Printer dapp is still in very early Development Beta stages.
+  Keep in mind theManufacturing Box dapp is still in very early Development Beta stages.

-  Once you have your Raspberry Pi running with the Space Printer firmware and connected to your network.
-You should be able to open up any web browser      and type in `http://spaceprinter.local` in the address bar and it should bring up the Space Printer UI.
+  Once you have your Raspberry Pi running with the Manufacturing Box firmware and connected to your network.
+You should be able to open up any web browser      and type in `http://spaceprinter.local` in the address bar and it should bring up the Manufacturing Box UI.

   From there you can select your session type, meaning how is the dapp accessing the Cardano Blockchain as explained above, you can choose `Blockfrost`     or `Cardano Box`.